 Unfortunately, diabetic retinopathy can result in permanent damage that cannot be reversed.
 However, if caught in time, prescribed treatments may slow development and prevent vision loss.

 Concerned about the onset of diabetic retinopathy?
-Please call us at 617-391-0088 to schedule a preventative eye examination today with Dr. Laura Martin.
+Please call us at 617-391-0088 to schedule a preventative eye examination today.

 Learn more about this type of diabetic eye disease by watching our video.